danieldyn/uni-assignments/README.md

-# oop-chess-game
+# Object-Oriented Programming
-Java Chess Game featuring OOP, Design Patterns and User Interface
+# Java Chess Game

+This assignment consists of a 2D Java chess game featuring:

+- Fundamental principles of Object-Oriented Programming
+- An User Interface
+- Four Design Patterns that fit the implementation:
+    - Singleton
+    - Factory
+    - Strategy
+    - Observer